Food Safety Program

 How to apply

-To apply to have your FSP accredited, you can:
+To apply to have your FSP accredited or amendments to an existing FSP approved, you can:

 You need to supply the following with your application:

 - an electronic copy of the FSP

 - notice of written advice from an approved auditor (not required if submitting an amendment application).

 Once Council has received all the relevant information, the timeframe for accreditation is generally 30 days.
 We will contact you if additional information is required.